East Lansing & Okemos Family Law Lawyers

 (l) Any other factor considered by the Court to be relevant to a particular child custody dispute.

 - For equity’s sake, the Court may consider any other evidence that may be relevant to a particular child’s case.

 Can custody be modified and, if so, when?

-Child custody may be modified if there has been a change in circumstances or if proper cause can be established.
-The parent asking for the modification has the burden to present evidence showing a change has occurred or showing there is proper cause and that the change is in the best interest of the child(ren).
+Child custody may be modified if there has been a change in circumstances or if a proper cause can be established.
+The parent asking for the modification has the burden to present evidence showing a change has occurred or showing there is a proper cause and that the change is in the best interest of the child(ren).
 If you want to have your custody modified consult the lawyers at BLF to determine if a modification can be pursued.